Fluctuations of the Atlas model from inhomogeneous stationary profiles: Proof of Fluctuation Results

 To prove the lemma, it is enough to show that each term in \eqref{eq:diff1} converges to zero.
 To handle the first, we use the fact that, under the probability measure $\Pbd_a^0$, the point process $N^\veps(dy) : =\sum_{i = 0}^\infty \delta_{Y_i^\veps(0)}$ is distributed as a Poisson random measure of intensity $\veps^{-1/2}\mathbf{1}[0,\infty)(y) dy$.
 We have

-Here the second line follows from stationarity, and the third line is obtained by changing the probability measure to $\Pbd_a^0$ using \eqref{eq:absctyn}.
-The fourth line follows from the Cauchy-Schwarz Inequality.
-The fifth line follows by a calculation similar to \eqref{eq:ZisGamma}, and by observing that the second factor in the previous line is the variance of $\int \veps^{1/2} g_1^\veps(s,y) g_2^\veps(s,y) N^\veps(dy)$.
-In the sixth line, we again use Cauchy-Schwarz, and in the last line we use the following bound, which comes from Lemma \ref{lem:qest}(ii): For $j = 1,2$ and $s \in (0,T)$,
+Here the second line follows from stationarity and changing the probability measure to $\Pbd_a^0$ using \eqref{eq:margCOM}, and the Cauchy-Schwarz Inequality.
+The third line follows by a calculation similar to \eqref{eq:ZisGamma}, and by observing that the term in the paranthesis in the previous line is the variance of $\int \veps^{1/2} g_1^\veps(s,y) g_2^\veps(s,y) N^\veps(dy)$.
+In the last line we use the following bound, which comes from Lemma \ref{lem:qest}(ii): For $j = 1,2$ and $s \in (0,T)$,

 Integrating the last line of \eqref{eq:ebound} over $(0,T)$ gives us a bound on the first term of \eqref{eq:diff1} which converges to zero as $\veps \to 0$.

 To show the second term in \eqref{eq:diff1} converges to zero, we use dominated convergence.
 First, by Lemma \ref{lem:qest}(i), for any compact interval $[b,d] \subset (0,T)$,